shijistar/enum-plus/README.md

 ⬇️ &nbsp;[Introduction](#introduction) | [Features](#features) | [Installation](#installation) | [Enum Initialization](#enum-initialization) | [API](#api) | [Usage](#usage) | [Naming Conventions](#naming-convention-best-practices) | [Localization](#localization) | [Extensibility](#extensibility) | [Compatibility](#compatibility) | [Q&A](#qa)&nbsp; ⬇️

+> `v3.0` is coming soon!
+Feel free to try the preview version [enum-plus@next](https://www.npmjs.com/package/enum-plus/v/next).
+The new version will bring more exciting features and improvements.
+For details, please refer to [v3 Release Notes](https://github.com/shijistar/enum-plus/issues/14).

 ## Introduction

 `enum-plus` is an enhanced enum library that is fully compatible with the native `enum` and extends it with powerful features such as display text, localization, UI control binding, enum members traversal, and more useful extension methods.
 This lightweight, zero-dependency, TypeScript library works with any front-end framework.